Omycron83/Notes/ML/REINFORCE.md

 ### Reinforce with baseline:
 The policy gradient theorem can be altered to also include an arbitrary baseline estimator $b(s)$:
 $\Delta J(\theta) \propto \sum_s \mu(s) \sum_a (q_\pi (s, a) - b(s)) \Delta \pi(a | s, \theta)$

 This can be an arbitrary function, as long as it doesn't depend on $a$ , as the subtracted quantity is then zero:
 $\sum_a b(s) \Delta \pi(a | s, \theta) = b(s) \sum_a  \Delta \pi(a | s, \theta) = b(s) \Delta \sum_a  \pi(a | s, \theta) = b(s) \Delta 1 = b(s) 0 = 0$

 Analog to our previous update rule, we can now generalize this.
-It often makes sense, for convergence reasons, to use an estimator of the value function as a baseline: $b(s) := \hat{v} (s, w)$, where $w$ is another feature vector to be learned, which can also be done through a [[Monte Carlo Methods|monte-carlo method]].
+It often makes sense, for convergence reasons, to use an estimator of the value function as a baseline: $b(s) := \hat{v} (s, w)$, where $w$ is another feature vector to be learned.

+In that case, we with $q_\pi(s, a) - v(s)$ have the 'advantage' of having picked the action $a$ in $s$ over just having followed our 'usual' policy.
+While this might have an expected error of $0$ (as shown above), its variance will still identify advantagous actions from those disatvantagous, reducing the variance while still being unbiased.

+This can also be done through a [[Monte Carlo Methods|monte-carlo method]].

 This yields:
 ![[Pasted image 20230822160658.png]]

+where $G$ is also called the 'reward to go' $\hat{R}$.